TomerFi/version-bumper/README.md

 | minor         | 2.2.0 2.2.1.dev |
 | patch         | 2.1.7 2.1.8.dev |

-> Tip: split the outcome using the space char to separate the next version from the next development iteration.
+> Tip: split the outcome using the space char to separate</br>the next version from the next development iteration.

 ## Options